kentan522/crypto-portfolio-manager/README.md

 2. For buying new coins, please fill in the required yellow columns from scratch.

+3. Do note that to undo a buy or a sell, you have to click the corresponding "Undo Buy" or "Undo Sell" button.

 ### Adding Portfolios

 - Feel free to clone the sheet to add another portfolio (eg. hodl portfolio, trading portfolio etc.)